 Skip to main content

-Conduct a career audit
+Conduct a Career Audit

 Are you sitting at the same desk, in the same chair, doing the same job you were five years ago?
 Do you want to move up, or possibly, move on?
-If you’re feeling stagnated or in need of further direction in your career, it might be time to conduct a career audit.

 In order to successfully assess your current career situation, you need to clearly define your goals and ambitions.
 Take stock of reality and figure out what it’s going to take to get you there.
 The following outlines the core questions you need to ask yourself when deciding on the next move of your career.